ShahdElmahallawy/Simulated-Annealing-Cell-Placer/README.md

      g++ -o main main.cpp
    Run the executable:
      ./main

-2. Visualize Results with Python
+3. Visualize Results with Python
   Ensure Python and required libraries are installed.
-  Run the Python scripts to generate plots and animations. python plot_graphs.py python generate_animation.py
+  Run the Python scripts to generate plots and animations. python CoolingRatevsTWL.py python CoolingRatevsTWL.py python TempvsTWL.py

 # Optimization
 The code has passed through all the test cases.
 In the largest test case, "t3.txt," it was almost 4 seconds.

 # Repository Structure
   main.cpp: Main C++ file containing the SA algorithm. tests/: Directory that has all the tests provided in the project. graph_scripts/: Directory containing Python two scripts for generating plots (one for Cooling Rate VS. TWL) and the other for temperature VS. TWL.) log/: Directory containing input files and output logs. gif_script_and_log/: Directory containing Python script for generating GIF, and containing input files and output logs for the grid. gifs/: Directory where generated animations are saved. graphs/: Directory where generated plots are saved.

 # Output
 The Program outputs the cells before and after placements and its binary representation.